UBC-DSCI/dsci-100/README.md

 # DSCI 100: Introduction to Data Science

 ## Time and Place
-- DSCI 100 002: Tues/Thurs 15:30-17:00
-- DSCI 100 003: Tues/Thurs 11:00-12:30
+Tues/Thurs 13:00-16:00

 > Note: synchronous class sessions will be conducted using Zoom video conferencing platform.
 You will need Version 5.3.0 or higher of the Zoom desktop application installed on your computer (Not available on Chrome OS).
-Please download this before coming to class on Tuesday!
+Please download this before coming to the first class!
 For more info: [https://skylight.science.ubc.ca/lt/guides/zoom/student-breakout-rooms](https://skylight.science.ubc.ca/lt/guides/zoom/student-breakout-rooms)
-If you aren’t able to download Zoom, please contact the course instructor for your course section.
+If you aren’t able to download Zoom, please contact the course instructor.

 #### Quizzes
-- Quiz 1 (both sections): Thursday, February 11th
+- Quiz 1: TBA
-- Quiz 2 (both sections): Thursday, April 1st
+- Quiz 2: TBA
 - Quiz 3: to be scheduled by classroom services during the exam period.
 You must write the exam to pass the course.

 Students must write their quizzes during lecture time for which they registered.
 The quizzes and exam will be conducted with Canvas quizzes and will be invigilated using Zoom.
 Please ensure that you meet system requirements to use Zoom and Canvas.